You might think that Primavera P6 is used solely by Engineers (especially project controls engineers).

 The next step is for the contractor to submit an EOT “Extension of Time” to request from the owner to add an extra duration to the approved project total duration or to a certain internal finish milestone for a certain scope of work.

 The delay analysis is conducted using Primavera P6, by entering the specific details of the event using the different types of activities available in the application.
 The activities are then linked up with each other using the proper type of relationships that best represent the real event and how it occurred.
 This results in a certain amount of time caused by the event which is now referred to as the “Event Impact”.

 At this moment, the owner assesses the submitted EOT report and its impact and reviews it to determine if the contractor deserves a time extension or not.
 All of this should be done under the agreed contract clauses that describes the whole process and its conditions.

-Usually the contractor sends a “Notice for claim” letter to the owner whenever a delay event takes place to reserve their right in any time and cost impact resulted from the event.
-Most of the contracts says that the contractor must submit a delay analysis for the event within a certain period of time which usually varies from two weeks to two months.
+Usually, the contractor sends a “Notice for claim” letter to the owner whenever a delay event takes place to reserve their right at any time and cost impact resulted from the event.
+Most of the contracts say that the contractor must submit a delay analysis for the event within a certain period of time which usually varies from two weeks to two months.

 At this point the contractor has two options:

 - To accept the decision and proceed with a recovery plan to mitigate the extra time and try to minimize the effect of delay as much as possible;